 TROS also takes chances with consequences.
 Every single one is then almost immediately reversed or revealed not to have a consequence.
 But hey they allow up to three minutes, usually, before revealing the risk or consequence was just a fake-out and everything is fine and with little or no actual risk being taken.

 After a while, it gets so hilariously absurd you find yourself giggling at the absurdity of it all.
 Once you start realizing the film’s tendency to play Lucy to the audience’s Charlie Brown you begin to see the moment in which Abrams pulls the football away.
 But to his credit, it never feels malicious so much as a man pulling out all the stops to try to amuse us.

 Like a sweating tap dancer who’s had to go on because the main act for which everyone has paid to see has mysteriously vanished and he is now desperately trying to win a crowd over who is having none of his attempts and feels none of his pain.
-For crying out there’s a moment where our heroes are trapped in quicksand and John William’s score pulses as if they might really be in danger.
+For crying out loud, there’s a moment where our heroes are trapped in quicksand and John William’s score pulses as if they might really be in danger.
 It’s all just a preposterous adventure in some of the best ways.